 Being a port, travel to nearby Greece, Turkey and The Balkans is an ideal opportunity to avail of visiting a new country, so keep it in mind.

-A most unusual and interesting dwelling made from limestone, Alberobello is known as the capital of the trulli and has over 1000 in existence making it a must see destination.
+Alberobello is known as the capital of these unusual and interesting limestone dwellings, with over 1,000 in existence, making it a must-see destination.

-Properties may have a single cone or be multi coned with up to 10.
-We looked at different properties to purchase in a trullo style as we love their quirkiness, uniqueness and structure.
+Properties may have a single cone or be multi-coned, with up to 10 "turrets".
+We looked at different properties to purchase in a trullo style, as we love their quirkiness, uniqueness and structure.

-If you are visiting Puglia you should avail of the opportunity of staying in one or renting one out for experiencing something you will not find anywhere else in the world.
+If you are visiting Puglia, you should avail of the opportunity of staying in one or renting one out.
+The experience will be unlike anything you'll find anywhere else in the world.